-We accept referrals for all children and young people, aged 0 to 18 years (19 if in full time education), registered with a Trafford GP.
+We accept referrals for all children and young people, aged 0 to 18 years (19 if in a special school), registered with a Trafford GP.

 For our musculoskeletal (MSK) service our age range is up to 17 years 9 months.

 New patients need to be referred by an NHS health professional.
 This includes GPs, health visitors, school nurses, allied health professionals and school nurses.
 We can’t accept any referrals without a fully completed referral form (see below).